 Tren Italia for train travel

 For the most part, the Tren Italia website drives me mad – it seems to take twice as long to do anything on there.
-That said, it has gotten a lot better in the last year.
+That said, it has gotten a lot better in recent years.
 The language translation mostly works and the booking is reasonably smooth.
 If you want to book without paying any fees, this is the site to do it.
-Usually, you can print your tickets yourself and there is also an app for storing tickets, which I have yet to try (it’s very new – I’ll check it out on my next trip).
+Usually, you can print your tickets yourself and there is also an app for storing tickets.
 If you don’t print at home, there are ticket machines in the main stations where you can collect tickets, in English, using your booking reference.

 Booking tip: Even if you use English, don’t forget to use the Italian names like Venezia for Venice, Roma for Rome etc.

-Rail Europe for advance train bookings in English
+Rail Europe for advance train tickets in English

 If you prefer to transact entirely in English and have someone else send your tickets to you, there’s a website for that – Rail Europe.
 You’ll pay them a small fee on top of your ticket but for some people that’s a small price for complete peace of mind.
 It’s also a lot less frustrating than using the TrenItalia site.